May 23, 2017|

 And that’s it!
 You’ve now added additional checks and balances to prevent leaks and ensure your most confidential content is in the right hands – no matter where it travels after it leaves your network and moves to untrusted environments.

-For additional information, check out how a leading Fortune 100 manufacturing company leverages Vera and context-driven multi-factor authentication to secure its aviation designs.
-And we’re here to talk to you anytime and show you Vera if you have any questions.
+We’re here to talk to you anytime and show you Vera if you have any questions.